pyroclient/pyro/README.md

 Dont open an issue or pull request that we disagree with because we will always close it even if you have valid points!
 Our 9 year old fans don't know how to navigate github so they cant find closed prs or issues and will keep feeding us money!

 In fact, our incompetent developers run off of an IV supply of PayPal balance!

+Pyro is by far one of the worst, least bypassing client in the world.
+Download today at pyroclient.com or pyro.nuker.dev (we dont know which domain to register under lole so pick either one!)